wangyuefeng2017/LoD3Framework-/README.md

 # Other notes:
 We have validated this framework in a model based on photogrammetric mesh.
 If you want more information, please don't hesitate to contact me:Email:wangyuefeng2017@whu.edu.cn; wangyuefeng2021@glut.edu.cn
+This work has been published in ISPRS J P&RS.
+You can cited by "Wang, Y., Jiao, W., Fan, H., & Zhou, G. (2024).
+A framework for fully automated reconstruction of semantic building model at urban-scale using textured LoD2 data.
+ISPRS Journal of Photogrammetry and Remote Sensing, 216, 90-108".